 The 130 – 370 GHz Rotational Spectra of Four Astronomically Relevant Cyanobutadiene Isomers (C5H5N)

-Co-Authors: P. Matisha Dorman, Vanessa L. Orr, Andrew N. Owen, Samuel M. Kougias, Aatmik R. Patel, Brian J. Esselman, R. Claude Woods, Robert J. McMahon
+Co-Authors: P. Matisha Dorman, Vanessa L. Orr, Andrew N. Owen, Samuel M. Kougias, Aatmik R. Patel, Brian J. Esselman, R. Claude Woods, and Robert J. McMahon

 Finding Unknown Unknowns for Astrochemistry with Broadband Rotational Spectroscopy